blues-lab/totp-app-analysis-public/README.md

 ```

 To reproduce our findings, you will need to update the relevant constants in
-each script with the values present in your network traffic captures.
-Each
+each script with the values present in your network traffic captures and/or file
-script is well commented to indicate where the value can be found in the
+exports.
+Each script is well commented to indicate where the value can be found
-traffic.
-Additionally, we include the relevant network traffic snippets that we
+in the traffic or file.
+Additionally, we include the relevant network traffic
-collected from our own network traffic captures during our research
+snippets that we collected from our own network traffic captures during our
-(`apps/<id@version>/logs/traffic-snippet.txt`).
-These may be useful to observe
+research (`apps/<id@version>/logs/traffic-snippet.md`).
+These may be useful to
-additional identifiers to help you find the correct requests/responses and field
+observe additional identifiers to help you find the correct requests/responses
-values in your traffic captures.
+and field values in your traffic captures.